spencerthayer/2024-Election-Polling-Analysis/readme.md

 **Implementation**:

 - Ensure that the grades are properly converted to numeric values, handling any non-standard grades or missing values.
+- The normalized grade is clipped to ensure it remains within the [0, 1] range using Pandas' `clip()` function.

 ### 3. Transparency Weight